santimattius/android-project-setup/plugins/README.md

 # Convention Plugins

-The `build-logic` folder defines project-specific convention plugins, used to keep a single source of truth for common module configurations.
+The `plugins` folder defines project-specific convention plugins, used to keep a single source of truth for common module configurations.

 This approach is heavily based on